aleksaspetro/ESP-EEG/Instructions/readme.md

 4. Pick the channel you want data from, ex ch1 and connect a probe from CH1+ to your head via an electrode

 ## 4. Connect and Stream
 Connect the board to your computer via USB-C. Wait for green LED to turn on.

+⚠️ Don't see the LED turn on?
-Sometimes you may need to turn on and off PCB for computer to detect new board
+Sometimes you may need to turn on and off PCB for computer to detect new board.
+If you do not see this Ready LED turn on after 10 seconds you need to powercycle with switch.
+Also, if the LIPO battery is dead you will need to charge it with USB-C. After plugging in a new battery you must also turn on and off the power switch.

 **Don't Like USB?:  WiFI Support (Under Dev)**
 [More info](https://github.com/Cerelog-ESP-EEG/WiFi_Support)